pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ## Binlog event filter

 Binlog event filter is a more fine-grained filtering rule than the black and white lists filtering rule.
-You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to synchronize or filter out.
+You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to replicate or filter out.

 > **Note:**
 >